Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 This template also necessitates the integration of business telemetry within your application.

 This template requires integration at three places,
-1. Send User Authentication Data to ThriveStack; Trigger Workflow
-2. Receive provisioned tenant (and enrichment) data from us and provide acknowledgement
+1. Receive provisioned tenant (and enrichment) data from us and provide acknowledgement
-3. User is redirected to your product home page
+2. User is redirected to your product home page

 <details>